bright-nickson/Klya-ai/SETUP_GUIDE.md

 If you encounter any issues:
 1. Check the troubleshooting section above
-2. Review the logs: `sudo docker logs afrigrowth-mongodb`
+2. Review the logs: `sudo docker logs KLYA-mongodb`
 3. Verify environment variables are set correctly
 4. Ensure all ports (3000, 3001, 27017) are available